 - Two-factor authentication or SSO enabled for Super Admin accounts.

-- The Nebula Account Owner must assign Active Response Shell permission to selected Super Admins or optionally to the owner account.
+- The Nebula Account Owner must assign ARS permission to selected Super Admins or optionally to the owner account.
 For more information, see Manage Users in Nebula.

-- Active Response Shell enabled in each Endpoint Detection and Response policy, which enables the setting for any Group assigned that policy.
+- ARS enabled in each Endpoint Detection and Response policy, which enables the setting for any Group assigned that policy.

 - Remote endpoints cannot be behind a proxy.
 This is a known issue that being investigated.